How to Create a New Angular Project?

-- After the project gets created, navigate to the project folder:
+- After the project is created, navigate to the project folder:

-- Run the project by executing the following command:
+- Run your Angular project by executing the following command:

-- If your installation and setup was successful, you should see a page like the following on your browser, running at http://localhost:4200/:
+- If your installation and setup were successful, you should see a page like the following in your browser, running at http://localhost:4200/:

-- Open your Angular project in Visual Studio Code IDE.
-If Visual Studio Code is not already installed on your machine, download and install it from https://code.visualstudio.com/download.
+- Open your Angular project in the Visual Studio Code IDE.
+If Visual Studio Code is not already installed on your machine, you can download and install it from https://code.visualstudio.com/download.

 ng new my-sample-angular-app